Table of Contents for The Rebirth of Entrepreneurialism

 Chris, Malcolm, and Seth are largely talking about the rules for corporation-dominated capitalism, and their books, strategies, and concerns sit squarely at home in that sphere.
 But the rules for people-centered capitalism are different because the scale is much different.

 As an independent creative entrepreneur, I can move from idea to market in a month.
 Since my overheads are lower, I can charge much less for a product, and my needs for revenue are much lower.
 This is where the power of small kicks into overdrive.

-Let’s say that I produce a product in a month, charge $10 for it, and only sell it to 150 people, which would bring in $1,500 revenue.
+Let’s say that I produce a product in a month, charge $10 for it, and sell it to only 150 people, which would bring in $1,500 revenue.
 That amount of money is a drop in the bucket for corporations – they spend more than that per year on pens and paper clips.
 But $1,500 is my mortgage and utilities.

 Obviously, I can’t live off $1,500 per month, but if I’ve got enough small income streams like that, I can live quite well.
 Creative entrepreneurs that reach a critical mass of income streams can survive indefinitely, precisely because it doesn’t take us tens of thousands of dollars to change directions.

 While this doesn’t yet address Free, what I do want to point out is that many of Chris’s ideas depend on corporations dropping prices below the point at which it’s not worth their time to charge for their products.
 For instance, corporations selling digital products for $8 have to fight against Free – so much so that it makes more sense for them to release a product for free and use it as a loss leader to sell another product.
 However, for creative entrepreneurs, dropping that $8 is the difference between eating well and sliding by for another month on Spaghettios.